butterflyfx/docs/content/pages/new-fixture.md

 A fixture is made up of three basic components: A unique identifier (slug), the html associated with a particular element or page, and a project which this fixture belongs to.
 From there, CSS is derived from stylesheets defined or loaded from the html.

-If a fixture contains references to relative paths, then it'll need to specify `origin` and `path` properties in its revision.
-This can also be derived by setting the `base_url` property of a fixture's project.

 ## Selecting a page element

-When you click the bookmarklet link, a UI will appear that allows you to select the element you'd like to use for the fixture.
+When you click the bookmarklet link, a UI will appear that allows you to select the page you'd like to use for the fixture.

-You can skip this screen and select the entire area by clicking the secondary (right) mouse button instead of the primary button.
+You can also create a fixture based on a specific element on the page by holding down the `CTRL` key and clicking on its area.
+The next screen will allow you to choose a unique query selector if it was not detected automatically.

 Before you can select a child element, you will need to create at least one base fixture to use with its query selector